fscorrupt/awesome-stars/README.md

 ## Python

+- [rdavydov/Twitch-Channel-Points-Miner-v2](https://github.com/rdavydov/Twitch-Channel-Points-Miner-v2) - [NEW] A simple script that will watch a stream for you and earn the channel points.
+A successor of Tkd-Alex's original repo.
 - [Xoconoch/spotizerr](https://github.com/Xoconoch/spotizerr) - Spotify music downloader with a lossless twist, based on the deezspot library
 - [prowler-cloud/prowler](https://github.com/prowler-cloud/prowler) - Prowler is an Open Cloud Security tool for AWS, Azure, GCP and Kubernetes.
 It helps for continuos monitoring, security assessments and audits, incident response, compliance, hardening and forensics re
 - [rallyspeed/Azure-CIS](https://github.com/rallyspeed/Azure-CIS) - Automate Azure subscription check against CIS Benchmark